 In newer models, you should be good to go.
 If you have an older model, you may need to drive your truck around Huntsville for about 50 miles.
 This will recalibrate the computer and allow you to drive as usual once more.

-Your RAM 1500 check engine light will glow when it senses a problem with your car.
+Your 2018 Dodge RAM 1500 check engine light will glow when it senses a problem with your car.
 However, it’s impossible to diagnose without extra inspection.
-Here is what you should do before you reset:
+Here is what you should do before you perform a RAM check engine light reset:

-You know how to reset engine light on RAM 1500, but what else should you know about this popular model?
+You know how to reset check engine light on RAM 1500 and how to clear check engine light on dodge ram 1500, but what else should you know about this popular model?
 Find out all about the RAM 1500 towing capacity, explore its trim levels, or see how it stacks up against the RAM 2500 in a side-by-side comparison.
 If you have other automotive questions like how often to rotate tires, how often to change your oil, and more, Alexander Dodge Chrysler Jeep RAM can be your guide.
 Ready for your service?
 Visit us in Albertville, serving the greater Fort Payne area.